peteroupc/html3dutil/doc/tutorial-surfaces.md

     // which is required for lighting to work correctly .setAutoNormal(true)
     // Evaluate the surface and generate a triangle
-    // mesh, using resolution+1 different U-coordinates ranging
+    // mesh, using resolution+1 different U coordinates,
-    // from 0 to 1, and resolution+1
-    // different V-coordinates ranging from 0 to 1
+    //and resolution+1 different V coordinates.
-    // Instead of Mesh.TRIANGLES, we could use
+    // Instead of H3DU.Mesh.TRIANGLES, we could use
-    // Mesh.LINES to create a wireframe mesh,
+    // H3DU.Mesh.LINES to create a wireframe mesh,
-    // or Mesh.POINTS to create a point mesh.
+    // or H3DU.Mesh.POINTS to create a point mesh.
       .evalSurface(mesh,H3DU.Mesh.TRIANGLES,resolution,resolution);
     // Surface generated, return the mesh
     return mesh;